Jailbreak shines light on mass incarceration of Palestinians

 Jailbreak shines light on mass incarceration of PalestiniansNew

 RAMALLAH, West Bank (AP) — The cinematic escape of six Palestinians who tunneled out of an Israeli prison earlier this month has shone a light on Israel’s mass incarceration of Palestinians.
-Hundreds of thousands of Palestinians have passed through a military justice system designed for a temporary occupation that is now well into its sixth decade.
+Hundreds of thousands of Palestinians have passed through a military justice system designed for what Israel still portrays as a temporary occupation, but that is now well into its sixth decade and critics say is firmly cemented.
 Nearly every Palestinian has a loved one who has been locked up at some point.
 Israel says it provides due process and largely imprisons those who threaten its security.
-But Palestinians and human rights groups say the system is designed to quash opposition and maintain permanent control over millions of Palestinians while denying them basic civil rights.
+But Palestinians and human rights groups say the system is designed to quash opposition and maintain permanent control.